AdobeDocs/experience-manager-65.en/help/sites-administering/tc-manage.md

 If an already translated source page needs to be [renamed or moved](/help/sites-authoring/managing-pages.md#moving-or-renaming-a-page), translating the page again after the move will create a new language copy based on the new page name/location.
 The old language copy based on the previous name/location will still be there.
 To prevent this, you can use the update language copy functionality after the move:

 1. Move a page which has a language copy.
-1. Once done, select the language copy root.
+1. Select the language copy root.
 1. Open the **References** panel.
 1. Select **Languages Copies**.
 1. Select the target languages you want to update.